valiantljk/cython_exercise/README.md

 ## About

-  * This repo is build for exercising cython [with IO codes]
+  * This repo is built for exercising cython [with IO codes]
   * Thanks to [Cython Tutorial](https://cython.readthedocs.io/en/latest/src/tutorial/cython_tutorial.html)

 ## How to use on Cori